Science plus more to please

 I believe that it is.
 My reasons for saying this are based upon what Einstein said about ether in a public lecture in Germany in 1920.
 In his latter years Einstein continued to believe that ether was pertinent to both his Special Relativity and General Relativity models but both for different reasons.
 Einstein made the distinction between an immobile ether in his Special Relativity theory and in his General Relativity hypothesis he determined ether to be necessary to accommodate gravitational waves.

 I have copied and posted Einstein’s 1920 lecture below and I have highlighted within the text where he has talked about his belief that ether was an important factor in his thoughts in relationship to both his relativity theories.
 Einstein continued to believe in ether theory until the closing days of his life, but not necessarily in relationship to his original relativity ideas.
 As an extension of these words keep in mind that both of Einstein’s relativity theories are the core of modern physics models and theories.
 Contemporary physics has elected to dismiss ether theory because it is seen an unnecessary.
+However, later in 1924 Einstein further affirmed his belief in the need for a universal ether.
+In this later document he said Quote: “…every theory of local action assumes continuous fields, and thus also an existence of an aether’.”
+The full essay relating to the 1924 lecture is in this pdf file.

 Here is Einstein’s 1920 lecture: